 An interesting type to compare against because Multimate contacts look quite similar to the one pictured in the image the tool is sold with.
-This tool may be designed for use with a similar type of connector of Chinese design/origin.
 Given how esoteric these are, no point in going any further into that.

 A common type stretching to AWG 20 wire size, which has an ‘O’ crimp.
 More about these here.